chaos-mesh/chaos-mesh/README.md

 - Joining the #project-chaos-mesh channel in the [CNCF Slack](https://slack.cncf.io/) workspace.

-- Filing an issue or opening a PR against this repository.
+- Filling an issue or opening a PR against this repository.

 ### Community meetings